 PollEverywhere has four different types of polls available for use:

-- Multiple-choice polls allow students to choose an answer from the response options that you provide (e.g. True/False, A, B, or C).
+- Multiple-choice polls allow students to choose an answer from a list of responses options (e.g. True/False, A, B, or C).
 You can also upload images to serve as response options.

-- Q&A / Brainstorm polls allow students to submit responses; students can anonymously agree or disagree with other responses by upvoting or downvoting.
+- Q&A allow students to submit responses; students can anonymously agree or disagree with other responses by upvoting or downvoting.